mongodb/specifications/source/unified-test-format/unified-test-format.rst

             failCommands: ["insert"]
             closeConnection: true

-See also:

-- `Clearing Fail Points After Tests`_
-- `Excluding configureFailPoint from APM`_

 **TODO**: Consider supporting a readPreference argument to target nodes other than the primary.
+If this is not needed it could be deferred to a future spec version.

 targetedFailPoint